Damning with faint praise is one thing. Whispering that faint praise and then kicking your knees out from under you is another.

 Nobody who follows coverage of supplements in Consumer Reports will be surprised to learn that “The Truth About Cold and Flu Supplements” article posted Nov.
 30 holds that truth to be: nobody should bother taking them.

 But it’s the evidence to support the “truth” that is so puzzling in this article, which will also appear in the January 2018 printed edition.
-After quoting the Nutrition Business Journal estimate of $3 billion spent in 2016 on supplements formulated for colds and flu, writer Rachel Rabkin Peachman goes on to examine echinacea, garlic, probiotics, homeopathics, vitamin C and zinc.
-For each, she cites evidence and delivers a recommendation in varying degrees of negative.
+After quoting the Nutrition Business Journal estimate of $3 billion spent in 2016 on supplements formulated for colds and flu, the writer goes on to examine echinacea, garlic, probiotics, homeopathics, vitamin C and zinc.
+For each, the article cites evidence and delivers a recommendation in varying degrees of negative.
 Again, we’re not surprised that Consumer Reports is going to tell readers to avoid supplements, but for each ingredient, the writer cites positive evidence.
 For echinacea, the article points to a 2014 review of 24 trials that supported the idea that echinacea teas or supplements might prevent colds.
 Consumer Report actually uses the word “prevent.”

 And then they recommend waiting until you’re sick to drink tea, not necessarily echinacea tea, but “any tea.”
 According to Consumer Reports, taking supplements to help prevent colds is not worth it.